gw-moore/pyfredapi/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pyfreadpi's: python client for FRED
+pyfreadpi - python client for FRED
 =====================================

 :code:`pyfredapi` is a Python client for the for the `FRED API web service <https://fred.stlouisfed.org/docs/api/fred.html>`_